SysKitTeam/docs-point/common-tasks/monitor-permissions-review.md

 ---
 description: >-
-  This article provides a full overview of the automated permissions review process in SysKit Point from a site owner's perspective.
+  This article provides you with the full overview of the automated permissions review process in SysKit Point.
 ---

-# Perform Permissions Review in SysKit Point
+# Permissions Review in SysKit Point

+{% hint style="warning" %}
+**Please note!**
+If you are a SysKit Point Admin, first check how to [enable and configure the Automated Permissions Review in SysKit Point](../installation-and-configuration/enable-permissions-review.md).
+{% endhint %}

 **Permissions review**, in the context of Office 365 environment, is an activity where a person responsible for an Office 365 resource - be it Communication site, Microsoft Team, Office 365 Group or OneDrive - checks whether permissions, given to users inside \(internal\) and outside \(external\) of company, comply with the organizational rules and guidelines.
 The **permissions review task is usually performed by a site owner** and includes: